Do you want to relive the rich history of the vintage railroads, handicrafts, and early 19th-century American wild west industries?

-Pre-Prohibition punches and craft cocktails are a must-try if you visit this place.
+Pre-prohibition punches and craft cocktails are a must-try if you visit this place.

 You can enjoy authentic Mexican delicacies with a sumptuous feast at the Bonfires Burritos.

-One of the funniest things about Bonfires Burritos that people praise it for serving the best green chili in the whole of Colorado!
+One of the funniest things about Bonfires Burritos is that people praise it for serving the best green chili in the whole of Colorado!